-As the park faces only the back side of the falls, the views here are not as spectacular as in Zimbabwe, but this park does allow people to hike into the gorge and experience the power of the water from the rocks at the foot of the cliff.
+There is an ongoing debate about which country provides the best views, or whether to stay on the Zambian or the Zimbabwean side of Victoria Falls.
+In Zambia, the park faces only the back side of the falls.
+The views are not as spectacular as in Zimbabwe, but the Zambian park does allow people to hike into the gorge and experience the power of the water from the rocks at the foot of the cliff.
 Alas, I had no time to make this hike, so I settled for the views from above, including one looking back at the bridge as it crosses the gorge beyond the falls.

 By this time I had only an hour to go through the Immigration queues of two countries and get back to the hotel in time to catch the bus for the Sunset Cruise, so I caught a taxi in Zambia that took me as far as Immigration, then walked back across the bridge and caught another taxi in Zimbabwe.
 I made it with time to spare and settled into one of the chairs on the pontoon boat that would take us along the famous Zambezi River.
 Our put-in point was well upstream of Victoria Falls, a fact I noted with relief when we got to mid-river and the guide turned off the motor, allowing the boat to drift lazily along the river as we spotted for wildlife.
 Between the deceptively placid, wide banks, a cornucopia of wildlife appeared: